aufziehvogel/Cinderella/README.md

 - `%BRANCH`: The name of the branch that is built, if it is a branch
 - `%TAG`: The name of the tag that is built, if it is a tag

+### Environment Variables

+It is possible to use environment variables in your commands, e.g.
+`commands = ["echo $HOME"]`.
+Cinderella will substitute them by their values before the command gets sent to the operating system.

+This is also true if you use `bash` or other shells in your commands list.
+This means that in such cases the plaintext value of the environment variable will be visible in your shell history.

 ### Conditions